vivipolli/blockFest/README.md

 Our team is new to Stellar development:

 - **Previous Projects**: This is our first project utilizing Stellar's capabilities.
-- **Community Involvement**: We are eager to engage more with the Stellar developer community and participate in future hackathons.
+- **Community Involvement**: We have participated in events sponsored by Stellar in Brazil in Florianópolis and are eager to engage more with the Stellar developer community and participate in future hackathons.
-- **Technical Expertise**: We are currently learning about Stellar's transaction model, operations, and best practices.

 ## Deployment and Testing Instructions 🚀